Tungtran0310/External-DB-Dummy-Plugin-for-WordPress/examples/README.md

 Before activating the plugin, you **must define the external database connection parameters** in your `wp-config.php` file.

-Add the following lines to your `wp-config.php`, replacing the placeholders with your actual database credentials:
+Add the following lines to your `wp-config.php` for second database, do not replace with your actual database credentials!

 ```php
 define('SDBD_DB_HOST', 'your-db-host');